evhub/coconut/DOCS.md

 Coconut supports implicit function application of the form `f x y`, which is compiled to `f(x, y)` (note: **not** `f(x)(y)` as is common in many languages with automatic currying).
 Implicit function application has a lower precedence than attribute access, slices, normal function calls, etc. but a higher precedence than `await`.

+Supported arguments to implicit function application are highly restricted, and must be:
+- variables/attributes (e.g. `a.b`),
+- literal constants (e.g. `True`), or
+- number literals (e.g. `1.5`).

-Supported arguments to implicit function application are highly restricted, and must be either variables/attributes or **non-string** constants (e.g. `f x 1` will work but `f x [1]`, `f x (1+2)`, and `f "abc"` will not).
+For example, `f x 1` will work but `f x [1]`, `f x (1+2)`, and `f "abc"` will not.
 Strings are disallowed due to conflicting with [Python's implicit string concatenation](https://stackoverflow.com/questions/18842779/string-concatenation-without-operator).
 Implicit function application is only intended for simple use cases—for more complex cases, use either standard function application or [pipes](#pipes).

 ##### Examples